klepo/k-Wave-Fluid-OMP/Readme.md

 weakly heterogeneous material parameters, and power law acoustic  absorption, see the http://www.k-wave.org.

-This project is a part of the k-Wave toolbox accelerating 3D simulations using an optimized C++ implementation to run moderate to big grid sizes (64x64x64 to 512x512x512).
+This project is a part of the k-Wave toolbox accelerating 2D/3D simulations using an optimized C++ implementation to run moderate to big grid sizes (128x128 to 10,000x10,000) or (64x64x64 to 512x512x512).

 ## Repository structure